georgepearce245/social-skills-chatbot/chatbot/data/nlu.md

 - what can you?
 - what do you do?
 - what else can I do?
-- what else can you do?
 - what are you for?
 - what can you teach me?

 ## intent:ask_whatisyourname
 - what is your name
+- what is your name?
 - what's your name
 - your name?
 - who are you?